 Having water is crucial, yes.
 But that doesn’t mean you have to carry 5 whole gallons in your bag.
 Imagine lugging that while you hike all the way to your BOL.

-You’re better off bringing a single water bottle and then finding H20 when you run out.
+When building a bug out bag, it’s better to bring a single water bottle and then finding H20 when you run out.
 A water filter and a couple of water purification tablets should help you get rid of the icky germs.
 It won’t be the tastiest water in the world, but hey, it’s enough to keep you hydrated.

 Bring Less Food

-Much as it pains you to give up your favorite snacks, overpacking food is a big no-no. If it’s any consolation, you’re only bugging out temporarily.
-So you can live on MREs, trail mix, and survival bars until it’s time to go back home.
+When you’re building a bug out bag, you probably want lots of food stashed inside.
+But much as you love your favorite snacks, overpacking food is a big no-no. If it’s any consolation, you’re only bugging out temporarily.
+You can live on MREs, trail mix, and survival bars until it’s time to go back home.

 Don’t Pack Too Many Clothes

 3 days’ worth of clothes should do…and no, we don’t mean the same amount of clothes you’d bring on a vacation.
 You’re not going to change outfits at every stop.

 Stick to the basics.
 A few shirts will do while repeating your pants once or twice won’t kill you.
 As for your shoes, you’ll be fine with the ones already on your feet.
 Be 100% sure they’re sturdy, though.